NunoMBatista/QUAK-Quadratic-Unconstrained-Alignment-of-Knowledge/README.md

 - Formulate the alignment task as a QUBO ($H_{total}=H_{node}+H_{structure}+H_{constraint}$).
 This finds the best "pattern match" between the two unaligned spaces.
 - $H_{node}$ (Linear): A weak hint.
 The similarity between the GAE entity embeddings from Phase 2.
 - $H_{structure}$ (Quadratic): The global pattern matcher.
-The similarity between the SciBERT relation embeddings (e.g., sim("builds", "produces")).
-This rewards preserving structural relationships.
+We currently instantiate it with the SciBERT-based semantic similarity of each node's neighborhood, but any structural signal can plug in here (for example, using already aligned nodes as anchors to bias new matches).
 - $H_{constraint}$ (Quadratic): A penalty to enforce a flexible "at-most-one" mapping.
 This is a critical design choice that allows entities to remain unaligned if no good match is found.

 $$